Shikhargupta/MLFromScratch/README.md

 - KNN vs QDA?
 - How does test and train error vary with increasing k?
 - What would be the training error for k=1?

+## Linear Regression

+_keywords : regression, supervised learning, parametric_

+Probably the most common regression technique out there.

+- [This](linear-regression/LinearRegression.py) file implements the non-regularised solution to least squares using both gradient descent and closed form solution.